A

 Voltage to Ground The voltage between an energized conductor and earth.

-Volume Resistivity Resistance between two electrodes of unit area and unit distance apart that are in contact with, or imbedded in, a specimen.
+Volume Resistivity Resistance between two electrodes of unit area and unit distance apart that are in contact with, or embedded in, a specimen.
 The ratio of the direct voltage applied to the electrodes to the current between them distributed through the volume of the specimen.
 Express in ohms/centimeter.

 Vulcanization A chemical reaction in which the physical properties of an elastomer are changed by reacting with sulfur or other cross-linking agents.